-Home of Hatim al-Tai, a famous Arab poet who lived before Muhammad’s preaching of Islam, the northern province of Ha’il —a largely agricultural region —is known for its warm hospitality and open-air markets.
+Home of Hatim al-Tai, a famous Arab poet who lived before Muhammad’s preaching of Islam, the province of Hail —a largely agricultural region —is known for its warm hospitality and open-air markets.

 Tabuk is the capital city of the Tabuk Region and the northern gateway to the Arabian Peninsula.
 Facing the Red Sea, it’s also surrounded by pristine white beaches and some of the most important monuments and attractions in the Kingdom, which reflect the ancient history of the region.